 For the design and construction of the slabs-on-grade for the building addition, the recommendations provided in the section entitled Subgrade Preparation and Earthwork Operations should be followed.
-Provided the recommendations of this report are strictly followed, the building floor slab thickness can be determined utilizing an assumed modulus of subgrade reaction of 100 pounds per cubic inch (pci).
-The final slab subgrade should be firm and unyielding during a final proofroll.
+Provided the recommendations of this report are strictly followed, the building floor slab thickness can be determined utilizing an assumed modulus of subgrade reaction of 125 pounds per cubic inch (pci) after passing a proofroll.
 We recommend the slab be designed with a minimum thickness of 5 inches.